ietf-wg-keytrans/draft-arch/draft-ietf-keytrans-architecture.md

 client to behave as if its transparency log was deployed in Contact Monitoring mode.
 As such, it would start retaining state about previously looked-up labels and regularly engaging in out-of-band communication.
-Enabling this higher-security mode allows users to double-check that the third party is not colluding with the transparency log.
+Enabling this higher security mode allows users to double check that the third party is not colluding with the transparency log.

 ## Contact Monitoring